-- In a small saucepan, add 1 cup of the blueberries and about 2 teaspoons of honey over medium low to medium heat.
+- In a small saucepan, add 1 cup of the blueberries, about 2 teaspoons of honey, and a splash of water over medium low to medium heat.
 Cook for about five minutes and mash the blueberries with a spoon until the blueberry sauce thickens a little.
 Stir in the remaining cup of blueberries.

 - Fill the bottoms of the muffin tins with about half of the bread.